 - Crushed Red Pepper

-Pro-Tips/Notes for making these Freezer Breakfast Sandwiches:
+Tips and Notes for making these Make Ahead Breakfast Sandwiches:

 - While these are called Freezer Sandwiches, you actually do not have to freeze them.
 If you plan to eat the entire batch within a few days, by all means, toss them in the refrigerator.